SpyderXu/MSPLD-2018/README.md

 }
 ```

+## Experiments

 ### Requirements: software

-0. `Caffe` build for MSPLD (included in this repository, see `external/caffe`)
+- `Caffe` build for MSPLD (included in this repository, see `external/caffe`)
-0. MATLAB 2014a or later
+- MATLAB 2014a or later
+- Download PASCAL VOC 2007, PASCAL VOC 2012, and the region proposals extracted by selective search or edge box.

 ### Training & Testing
 0. Run `experiments/VOC07_Tr_Res50E_Res101S_VGG16F` to repoduce the results on VOC 2007.